sublimetext-io/docs.sublimetext.io/docs/reference/package-control/client-usage.md

 ### Add Repository

 Add a repository that is not included in the default channel.
-This allows users to install and automatically update packages from GitHub, GitLab, and Bitbucket.
+A repository in this context can be either a package, via a git repository hosted on GitHub, GitLab, and Bitbucket;
+or a [repository.json][repos] describing multiple packages.

+Repositories added this way will also be automatically updated.

 To add a package,
-enter the URL in the form https://github.com/username/repo.
+enter the URL in the form `https://github.com/username/repo`.
 Don’t include `.git` at the end.

+To add a repository.json,
+enter the public URL of the file.

+[repos]: repository.html

 ### Remove Package